 These are 5 of the key areas where SMS and email marketing can work together to take advantage of their unique benefits:

 Newsletters sharing news and updates about your business and related topics are an effective way to keep customers engaged even when they are not buying or browsing.
 Providing valuable information, advice, and entertainment incentivize subscribers to follow what your business is up to.

 SMS and email marketing can both deliver newsletters to your customers and leads.
 They are each suited to different types of content, however.
 Email is ideal for sending longer content such as blogs and videos.
 Texting gives you a more immediate way to get in touch with breaking news and alerts, quick tips, and flash sales.
 It can also support your longer email newsletters by reminding subscribers to check for your latest email, and the shorter content you create for SMS can be compiled for use as email content.

 Surveys and polls directly boost engagement by prompting subscribers to respond and interact with your messages.
 This enables customers to influence the direction of your content while gathering valuable feedback about your business.
 Besides making customers feel more involved with your business, this information will help you refine your engagement approach.

 SMS is best used for short, simple surveys, such as asking multiple-choice questions or ratings out of 10 for a particular service or feature.
 Texting reaches customers anywhere and at any time, helping to increase response rates.
 Polls which only take a few seconds take advantage of this by making it easy to respond even when customers are busy.

-On the other hand, when you want to collect more in-depth feedback through open-ended questions, email makes it easier for customers to provide a detailed response.
+On the other hand, when you want to collect more in-depth feedback through open-ended questions, email makes it easier for customer to provide a detailed response.
 Supporting these feedback requests with a text informing subscribers of an incoming email questionnaire can boost response rates and avoid your emails getting buried in their inbox.